 Program Philosophy and Benefits

 At Highland Ridge Hospital, we know that you are much more than the symptoms of your dementia.
 Every individual who comes to our hospital is treated like the unique person they are, and therefore is given a treatment plan designed specifically for their needs.
-Our multidisciplinary treatment team will work with you and your loved ones to make sure that all of your needs are met and that you feel as safe and comfortable as possible throughout your stay.
+Our multidisciplinary treatment team will work with you and your loved ones to make sure that all of your needs are met at our treatment center and that you feel as safe and comfortable as possible throughout your stay.
 We will do everything in our power to provide you with the tools needed to get the most out of life.

 Treatment Options Offered at Highland Ridge

 Group therapy is a helpful form of treatment for people with dementia because it allows you to interact with other older adults who are experiencing similar difficulties in life.
-There are a number of different groups offered at Highland Ridge including exercise groups, coping skills, and anger management.
+There are a number of different groups offered at Highland Ridge Hospital including exercise groups, coping skills, and anger management.

 Family support during this time in your life is critical since many individuals rely on their family members to help them with everyday tasks as the dementia progresses.
-Through family sessions loved ones can learn more about what dementia entails, the treatment process, and what they can do to be supportive during this difficult time.
+Through family sessions at our treatment center, loved ones can learn more about what dementia entails, the treatment process, and what they can do to be supportive during this difficult time.
 Additionally, time can be spent planning for the future so that things are not left unresolved.

 - Art therapy